Flexible Integration Options to Support Next Generation Low-Code Applications

-To create a custom integration with Java, create a custom Java action.
-A java source file will be generated for your Java action.
-Here you can provide your Java implementation, or call into existing Java libraries.
-To ease the use of your customer microflow activity by other developers, you can define how your activity will show up in the microflow editor toolbox, as illustrated below.
+To create a custom integration with Java, create a custom Java action to create a Java source file.
+Here you can provide your Java implementation or call into existing Java libraries.
+You can also define how your activity will show up in the microflow editor toolbox, as illustrated below, to ease the use of your customer microflow activity by other developers.

 Users of your custom integration will now see the activity show up in the Microflow toolbox, like any other microflow activity.

-If you want other projects to also benefit from your custom integration, you can publish the source module to the Mendix Appstore.
+If you want other projects to benefit from your custom integration, you can publish the source module to the Mendix App Store.

 Find more information on the Mendix Connector Kit: